Your DNS Server Might Be Unavailable In Windows 10, 8.1 and 7

-Experience problem with Internet connection after Windows 10 20H2 update?
+Experience problem with Internet connection after Windows 10 update?
 And running Network Diagnose results “Your DNS server might be unavailable (Not fixed)”.
 This is the result of an incorrect network configuration.
-If you are also having similar issue switch to google DNS probably fix the problem on Windows 10, 8.1 and 7.
+If you are also having similar issue switch to Google DNS probably fix the problem on Windows 10, 8.1 and 7.
 Before start Lets first understand what is DNS on a Computer network and the use of DNS on Internet connection.

 DNS Stand For Domain Name System, In Computer Networking DNS is a basic element for propagation.
-DNS simply resolves human-readable domain names into machine-readable IP form, and vice versa.
+DNS simply resolves human-readable domain names into machine-readable IP forms, and vice versa.
 But if due to any reason, your machine can’t communicate with the DNS server, this might result from No internet access.

 DNS Server Might Be Unavailable